Our teams upgraded paths and roadways at Kew. They also played a major part in the new Pavilion restaurant.

 In addition, our team laid a Chinese stone garden.
 The designer of the garden thanked our team for their ‘impressive standards’.

 Site of special scientific interest (SSSI)

 Kew Gardens is a site of special scientific interest.
-VGC fenced off all working areas carefully to protect members of the public; we planned the fencing to ensure that trees were not damaged by any of the works.
+Work was carried out in as small an area as possible, to minimise impact on this historic area.
+Every team member was fully aware of the need for care.
+We fenced off all working areas to protect members of the public, and ensured that trees were not damaged by any of the works.

 This was one of a number of projects VGC was involved in for Graham Construction.
 See also the Wakehurst Gardens glasshouse project.